-Jeremy is a father of two beautiful children, Randall and Anjali, and is a lifelong resident of Ascension Parish.
-He is a graduate of East Ascension High School and is currently employed by the Department of Public Safety.
+Jeremy is the husband of Maggie Jouette, father of Randall and Anjali, proud bonus-dad of Emory and Maddie, and is a lifelong resident of Ascension Parish.
+He is a graduate of East Ascension High School and is currently employed by the Office of Technology Services.

 A message from Jeremy: